merenbach/dotfiles/docs/commonplace.md

 * Is that a eulogy in your pocket or are you just happy to see me go?
 * Sometimes, only one person is missing, and the whole world seems depopulated. - [Alphonse de Lamartine](https://en.wikiquote.org/wiki/Alphonse_de_Lamartine), "L'Isolement", _Méditations Poétiques_ (1820)
 * "The rhetorical style of any Twitter account that continues to gain followers converges on that of a fortune cookie." - [Eugene Wei](https://twitter.com/eugenewei/status/998714814749802496?lang=en)
+* Never mistake activity with achievement. - Attributed to John Wooden
+* When someone shows you who they are, believe them the first time.
+* The broader you cast your net, the more holes it's going to have.
+* You don't fix people, you fix incentives.
+This requires regulation to prohibit bad behavior and reward for good behaviors.
+* Apologize first to individuals, then to groups of which they are a part.
+* If it's not automated, it's broken.
+* "If you are no longer interested in a project you started, maybe you already got what you came for." – Refuse to Choose